SalesConnection/Caction-Support/docs/Start_Up_Guide.md

 - Add team members and assign appropriate user roles.
 - Go to the user management section, invite users by email, and designate their roles based on their responsibilities.<br>

-**Step 3: Create Customer Records**
+**Step 3: Create Customer Profile**
 - Input customer details to start organizing your client base.
-- Use the customer management module to add new customers and input essential information such as contact details, company affiliation, and other relevant data.<br>
+- Use the customer management module to add new customers and input essential information such as contact details and other relevant data.<br>

 **Step 4: Set Up Projects**
 - Create projects under customers to manage your major initiatives.
-- In the projects section, initiate a new project, assign it to a customer, and define its scope, objectives, and timelines.<br>
+- In the projects section, initiate a new project, assign it to a customer, and define its scope, objectives, and end date.<br>

 **Step 5: Assign Jobs**
 - Break down projects into specific tasks and assign them to your team.